BlogHow to Switch from SMS to MMS on Android & iPhone? Easy Steps

 3. Enable "Group Messaging" if you want to send MMS to multiple recipients.

 Note: If the "MMS Messaging" option is not visible, your carrier may not support MMS on your device.
-In such circumstances, you can send a text from a computer including MMS through your Mac.
+In such circumstances, you can contact your service provider or use alternatives like sending SMS/MMS from a computer.

-• Check Your Data Connection: Confirm that your mobile data is active to prevent network issues.
+• Check Your Data Connection: Confirm that your mobile data is active since MMS requires mobile data, even if your Wi-Fi is connected.

 • Preview Your Message: Check your message before sending it to ensure the media displays correctly and the text is clear.

-• Add Context: Include a short caption or note with your media to help your recipient understand the message.
+• Add Context: Include a short caption or note with your media to help the recipient understand the message.

 • Format Consideration: Stick to common image formats, such as JPEG and PNG, and video formats, like MP4, for optimal compatibility across different devices.